jankaspar/ts-discriminated-union/README.md

 # Typescript Discriminated Union

+This is work in progress, may not work at all and documentation may be misleading

 Represent discriminated unions in typescript.
 - compile time exhaustive matching, never miss the case
 - correct return type inferred (if one case return `string` and other `number` result is `string | number`)